What is facial skin rejuvenation?

 2. Collagen: The cells that make collagen respond to anything that wounds or irritates the skin.
 Collagen is also the chief ingredient in scars.
 If we do things to uniformly irritate or wound the skin, those cells will make collagen.
 Chemical peels and laser peels are very effective at stimulating collagen production.

 If we treat the skin afterward with products containing ceramides, we can increase the moisture content of your skin, making it thicker, more elastic, and younger.
 Your skin improves not just in appearance but in its overall behavior.

 3. Pigment: Pigment issues are the toughest to deal with.
 Since “age spot” pigment is superficial, we can reduce it by applying ingredients that suppress pigment production and strip the pigment away with microdermabrasion and laser peels.
 Ingredients that suppress the production of pigment include hydroquinone and some newer soy-based substances.

 This process can be very slow, sometimes requiring many months of work.
 Aggressive treatments tend to irritate the skin, causing more pigment rather than less.

 Request a consultation in Decatur, Alabama

-To find out if facial skin rejuvenation treatments are right for you, schedule a consultation at Lappert Plastic Surgery.
+To find out if facial skin rejuvenation treatments are right for you, schedule a consultation at Lappert Skin Care.
 When you set up your initial appointment at our location in Decatur, we will discuss your aesthetic goals and create a custom treatment plan for you.
 Request an appointment online or call 256-355-5585 to get started.